dimsmol/authen/README.md

 			* additionalToken is provided and it is correct
 			* additionalToken matches token
 		* token is not revoked
-			* token is not issued as a renewal too close to last revokation (see "Token revokation" below)
+			* token is not issued as a renewal too close to last revocation (see "Token revocation" below)
 		* identity matches expectedIdentity (if provided)
 	* if renewal is needed, auth() also provides renewal data
 * applyRenewal(res, renewal) - applies renewal data provided by previously called auth()